ryoqun/price-action-analysis/2014y03m05d/eurusd-m5.md

 I thought the almost vertical rampent price up down moves = rhtym had happened at the breakout from the bear channel.

-The bull spike bar 7 was so extreme that a fierce backfire is immenient.
+The bull spike bar 7 was so extreme that a fierce backfire is immenient. largely overshotting the major resistence line 8.

 a almost-identical continuation doji bar after the strong two bar reversal from the spike 7.